#BUT its one of the best examples of good character design

 “crooked fingers, each having a slight bend to it.”

-If you decide to go for the original terminology, I would expand on what exactly the reader is supposed to imagine by it - there's a few ways to not have a facial difference, and a billion ways to have one.
+If you decide to go for the original terminology, I would expand on what exactly the reader is supposed to imagine by it - there are a few ways to not have a facial difference, and a billion ways to have one.
 You don't need to go into way more detail than you do for other characters, but it'd be good to be informative enough so that the reader doesn't end up wondering “malformed in what way?”.
 In my opinion, “overgrowth of tissue” (or any other wording that would provide this amount of information) would be completely sufficient for this role.

-I will also say that “malformed” and “beautiful/handsome/adorable” are by no means antonyms as words!
+I will also say that “malformed” and “beautiful/handsome/adorable” are by no means antonyms as words.
 One can have a disfigured nose that's incredibly cute, misshapen legs that look great in shorts, or an attractive malformed jaw.
 That's very much doable in writing, and would help here with making sure you're not portraying it as negative in some way.

 There is also the option of using more medicalized terminology (“hypertrophied”, “clinodactyly”, etc.) but it might both not be the most comfortable to use, as well as confusing to some readers if there's no other descriptor given.
 It also might be awkward in writing, especially if that'd be the only time this kind of terminology would come up.
 But if you're up for this;